grussorusso/serverledge-deploy/README.md

 Enter the `terraform/` directory and run `terraform init`.

 Edit the file `vars.tfvars` as needed.
+Use this file to define how many Edge/Cloud/Client nodes you desire.

 Configure the infrastructure: